tandcsurf/jekyll-now/_posts/2017-10-6-Big-O-in-the-real-world.md

 If you're developing a simple UI or small one-page app, your low hanging fruit for perfomance might be as simple as debouncing a nifty scroll event function.
 But what happens when you build an app that plays with a lot of data?
 And what if that data needs to be sorted out client-side before you can hook it into your UI?
 Your app might now be running as smooth as a dolphin trapped in a brillo-pad factory.
 And that's sad.
 What can we do to free the dolphin?

-But first: Having slow performance right out of the gate isn't bad - it means you built something.
-Perfectionism has a way of making doable things seem like moving mountains, so it's good not to sweat refinements.
-While it's good to take the time to think carefully about the shape of your data and how to build a UI around it, data speed can take a back seat.
-But sooner or later, performance will catch your eye.
+But first: Having slow performance right out of the gate isn't bad - it's good not to sweat refinements.
+While it's good to take the time to think carefully about the shape of your data and how to build a UI around it, data speed can take a back seat til later.

+But sooner or later:

 ![](/images/guygirlmeme.jpg)